maxims94/helius-post-alpenglow/README.md

 # Alpenglow: The future of Solana's consensus

-At Accelerate 2025, it was announced that Solana will replace its current consensus mechanism with Alpenglow.
-This is the biggest change to its core protocols that Solana has ever seen.

-Designed by Roger Wattenhofer, Quentin Kniep and Kobi Sliwinski from the ETH Zurich, Alpenglow represents a fundamental shift in Solana's consensus mechanism, succeeding TowerBFT and Proof-of-History.
+Alpenglow is the biggest change to Solana's core protocols the blockchain has ever seen.
+Developed by Roger Wattenhofer, Quentin Kniep and Kobi Sliwinski from the ETH Zurich and unveiled at Accelerate 2025, Alpenglow represents a fundamental shift in Solana's consensus mechanism, replacing long-established mechanisms such as TowerBFT and Proof-of-History.

-Alpenglow's most compelling characteristic is its drastic reduction of finalization latency.
+The most compelling characteristic of Alpenglow is a dramatic reduction in finalization latency.
 In the current system, it takes 12.8s on average to finalize a block.
-With Alpenglow, finality can be reached in a median time of 150ms.
+Once Solana has transitioned to Alpenglow, finality can be reached in a median time of 150ms.
 That's a staggering 100x improvement over the current system, rivaling Web2 infrastructure in responsiveness.

-The protocol achieves this while also bolstering network security and resilience.
+The protocol achieves this speed-up while also bolstering network security and resilience.
 The network will remain operational even if up to 40% of nodes are faulty (under some realistic assumptions).
 This is achieved through its unique 20+20 model, which marks a paradigm shift in attack modeling.

+Let's explore how it works and what it means for Solana's future.

 ## What is Alpenglow?